Recipe: Maple Leaf Sandwich Cookies

 Preheat oven to 325°F.

-In a stand mixer fitted with a paddle attachment, beat together butter, icing sugar and maple extract until fluffy.
-Stir in flour until just combined.
+In stand mixer with paddle attachment cream together butter, icing sugar and maple extract until fluffy about 5 minutes; stir in flour just until combined.

-Divide dough in half; shape each half into a very flat disc.
-Wrap in plastic wrap, then refrigerate until firm but not hard (about 15 minutes).
+Divide dough in half; shape into very flat discs.
+Wrap in plastic wrap; refrigerate until firm but not hard, about 15 minutes.

-Working with one disc at a time, roll out dough between sheets of parchment paper until it's about ⅛-inch thick.
+Working with one disc at a time, roll out dough between parchment paper to 1/8-inch thickness.

-Using a 2-inch/5 cm maple leaf–shaped cookie cutter, cut out shapes.
-Recover with parchment paper and place in freezer while rolling and cutting cookies from the other disc.
+Using 2-inch/5 cm maple leaf–shaped cookie cutter, cut out shapes.
+Recover with parchment and place in freezer while rolling and cutting out other disc.

 Working quickly, pull chilled cookies from parchment paper and place on parchment paper-lined rimless cookie sheet.

-Let cool on pans for 1 minute.
-Transfer cookies directly to racks to cool completely.
+Let cool on pans for 1 minute; transfer directly to racks to cool completely.